College Academy - Opportunities for High School Students

 SUNY Adirondack has established a College Academy Program in accordance with State Education Department guidelines to provide academically capable high school seniors and juniors an opportunity to take college-level courses.
 The various programs designed for high school students are as follows:

-High School Academy: Students may register for classes that are being delivered at their home school, either in-person or through the Distance Learning Network (NERIC).
+College in the High School (CHS): Students may register for classes that are being delivered at their home school, either in-person or through the Distance Learning Network (NERIC).
 A College Academy application is necessary for registration each semester.
 High school transcripts are also required only for those students registering for Math and/or English coursework.
 Requirements for participation are junior or senior status with a min 80 high school grade point average.
 Students may ask for a waiver of these requirements by contacting the Office of Extended Programs.

-Campus Academy: High school seniors can participate on either a full-time or part-time basis.
+Campus Academy: High school or home-schooled seniors can participate on either a full-time or part-time basis.
 Students must have a high school average of 80% or higher and a recommendation from the high school guidance counselor, principal or school official.
 High school or home-schooled juniors will be considered on a part-time basis only and are subject to the same standards.
-A College Academy application form can be obtained on the college's website at www.sunyacc.edu/academy or from the Admissions Office at SUNY Adirondack.
+A College Academy application form can be obtained on the college's website at www.sunyacc.edu/collegeacademy, at SUNY Adirondack Saratoga or from the Admissions Office in Queensbury.
 The College Academy application form must be completed each semester.
 All applicants must include an official copy of their high school transcript.
 Campus Academy students are not permitted to audit any course.